findjashua/stacksmith/README.md

 ### Side-stepping squash-and-merge conflicts

 When using a squash-and-merge strategy for pull requests, conflicts typically arise in stacked branches.
-StackSmith's `anchor` command cleverly side-steps these conflicts, allowing your stacked branches to update smoothly without manual conflict resolution.
+StackSmith's `hoist` command cleverly side-steps these conflicts, allowing your stacked branches to update smoothly without manual conflict resolution.

 ### Intelligent pull requests